 The Company also assumed a reclamation liability associated with Nugget Pond gold plant assets in their current non-operating state of \$718,750.
-The Company incurred transaction costs of \$315,765 in addition to the deposit of

-\$200,000 paid to Rambler on March 12, 2020 totaling \$515,765 and included \$82,000 for the non-cash value of the 400,000 common shares issued for advisory services.
+The Company incurred transaction costs of \$315,765 in addition to the deposit of \$200,000 paid to Rambler on March 12, 2020 totaling \$515,765 and included \$82,000 for the non-cash value of the 400,000 common shares issued for advisory services.

-The assets acquired include:
+The assets acquired included:

 - Nugget Pond gold circuit an existing carbon-in-pulp leach plant that last operated in 2012 and was previously used to process ore from the Hammerdown mine.
 The gold circuit is located within an active copper processing and tailings storage complex currently operated by Rambler.
 As part of the Feasibility Study, Maritime determined the optimal configuration to operate both the Nugget Pond gold circuit and copper concentrator concurrently and independently without any impact on Rambler's current operations.
-Certain matters related to the access and use of the gold circuit remain subject to final agreement. - Lac Pelletier gold property located in Rouyn Noranda, Québec approximately five km south of Glencore's Horne smelter and three km north of the Cadillac Larder-Lake Break in the Abitibi Greenstone Belt. - A portfolio of Canadian mineral exploration properties and currently non-producing royalty interests including the Gold Hawk property (2% net smelter return "NSR") and Valdora property (1% NSR) near Val-d'Or, Québec in the Abitibi Greenstone Belt.
+Certain matters related to the access and use of the gold circuit remain subject to final agreement. - Lac Pelletier gold property located in Rouyn Noranda, Québec approximately five km south of Glencore's Horne smelter and three km north of the Cadillac Larder-Lake Break in the Abitibi Greenstone Belt. - A portfolio of Canadian mineral exploration properties and currently non-producing royalty interests.